 Kesariya Baalam Aavoni, Padharo Mhare Des..

 Jaipur - 'The Pink City'.
 The city of palaces, forts and royalty.
 Also the city of magnificence and splendour.
 The city is known for one more thing and that is its delectable cuisines.
 Yes, we are talking about authentic Rajasthani dishes that are really high on the taste quotient.
-Dishes ranging from dal-baati-churma to laal maas, keema baati, ghewar, kulfi and a whole lot of other dishes that a treat for your taste buds.
+Dishes ranging from dal-baati-churma to laal maas, keema baati, ghewar, kulfi and a whole lot of other things to eat in Jaipur that a treat for your taste buds.
 Rajasthani people sure know how to live in grandeur and their food is as mind-blowing as their living style.

 1. Golgappa at Chawla's and Nand's